-- (3) The amounts shown in this column represent the full grant date fair value of stock options granted to each of the Named Executive Officers during 2022, 2021 and 2020, respectively, as calculated in accordance with FASB ASC Topic 718.
+(3) The amounts shown in this column represent the full grant date fair value of stock options granted to each of the Named Executive Officers during 2023, 2022 and 2021, respectively, as calculated in accordance with FASB ASC Topic 718.
 The stock option values were calculated using the Black-Scholes option pricing model and may not represent the actual value realized by the Named Executive Officers during the respective year.
-For discussion of the assumptions used in these valuations, see Note 13 to the Company's Consolidated Financial Statements in the Annual Report on Form 10-K for the year ended December 31, 2022.
-For more information on stock options granted during 2022, see the Grants of Plan-Based Awards table and related narrative and footnotes beginning on page 71. - (4) Represents amounts paid under the EIP.
-For more information, see the Grants of Plan-Based Awards table and related narrative and footnotes beginning on page 71.
-Amounts shown are not reduced to reflect the Named Executive Officers' elections, if any, to defer receipt of awards into the Merck Deferral
+For discussion of the assumptions used in these valuations, see Note 13 to the Company's Consolidated Financial Statements in the 2023 10-K.